thehaohcm/DevOpsLabs/Java/readme.md

     + print(exception) just show name of class + message, without any stacktrace.
 Show stacktrace with **exception.printStackTrace()**
     + Except([Except_1 | Except_2]) with Except_1 and Except_2 have to be different betwee Exception class (ex: except(RuntimeException|IOException e))
     + if parent class's method throws a checked Exception, and the diverred class overrides this method also, the method not need to be threw these checked exception again.
 Overrided method is valid without throwing any checked exception
-    + the override method of diverred class is only thrown the same or a sub-exception class of the supper-class method.
+    + the override method of derived class is only thrown the same or a sub-exception class of the supper-class method.
 Ex: if Supperclass's method() throws IOException -> the Childclass's method() can throw either IOException (by default without declaring) or FileNotFoundException (FileNotFoundException is a subclass of IOException)
-    + For RuntimeException and its derived classes, we don't need to add 'throws [Exception]' in the method define line as checked Exception
+    + If the super class have method which throws exception, we don't need to add 'throws [Exception]' in the method define line when override the method in devired classes
+    + If the method in super class is not included 'throws' but:
+      - the overriden method in devired class is included Exception  => compile error
+      - the overriden method in devired class in included RuntimeException => no error
     + with an empty method (without throwing any exception), we can also add 'throws' any RuntimeException and Exception without error compile
+    + The try-catch block is added based on an exception thrown by devired class's method (not based on super class' method).
+That means if super class' method throws Exception, but the devired class method doesn't throw anything => we don't need add try-catch block when calling an instance of devired class

 3. Java Interfaces
   - Interface can contain public/private/static methods